Prottoy2938/mod_3_project_cuisines/README.md

 -----------
 ## Sources:

-We web scrapped the following websites for recipe ingredients.
-All scrapped ingredients had a tag of which region it belongs to:
+We web scraped the following websites for recipe ingredients.
+All scraped ingredients had a tag of which region it belongs to:

 [BBC Food](https://www.bbc.com/food/cuisines), and [Epicurious](https://www.epicurious.com/cuisine/)